abdulkhalil54/Team-Sun/README.md

 Manager Application
 Before you run, you need to install certain dependencies.
 Check package.json for a full list.

+-- first, you need to download node.js to your device -- -- then, clone the git-repo --
-Use "npm run dev" afterwards to run the app
+-- enter "npm run dev" in terminal to run the app --